Create and open snapshots

 Open the Profiler tool window.

-On the Home tab, click More, then select Change Snapshot Folder.
+On the Home tab, click More, then select Change Snapshots' Folder.

 By default IntelliJ Profiler only collects Java stack traces, but it can also collect native call data.
 This is useful for cases when you need to look into JNI calls, garbage collection, JIT compiler operation, and so on.